kassymart/ME405/README.md

 Conclusion
 ---------------
-Even though Romi wasn’t able to complete the track, we were able to learn on how to implement our own robot using proportional-integral-derivative controls, FSMs, IMU headings, and task scheduler.
+Even though Romi wasn’t able to complete the track, we were able to learn how to implement micropython on a robot using proportional-integral-derivative controls, finite state machines (FSMs), and task schedulers.
+Throughout this project, we faced and overcame various challenges, including sensor integration, real-time data processing, and motor control.
+This experience has provided us with valuable insights into robotics and has allowed us to gain practical skills in hardware interfacing, software development, and system debugging.
+The knowledge and skills we have acquired will undoubtedly be beneficial in our future engineering projects and careers.